demiglace0505/angular-crash-course/readme.md

 ## Components

 A component is the key feature of Angular.
 Using which, we can create html-like elements.
 A component is a combination of the model and a view.
 To create a component, we annotate our model class with **@Component**.
 Within the annotation, we pass in the _selector_ attribute wherein we give the name of our html element.
 The _templateUrl_ attribute is the html file responsible for rendering the UI for that component.
 In the following snippet, the model class MyComponent would hold the data and logic, and the html will be responsible for rendering a UI.
+For this section, we work on the _angularBasics_ project.

 ```typescript
 @Component({